DIVINE WORD COLLEGE

 - Remain on the field until the “all clear” signal is given.

 - The lifeguards or Dean of Students should evacuate the swimming pool, soccer field and tennis courts immediately.

 All room furnishings and decorations must meet the requirements of the state and College fire and safety standards and regulations.
 The following policies are published in the Student Handbook:

-- Electrical appliances, such as coffee makers, energy efficient refrigerators, microwaves, hot pots and fans are permitted.
-Cooking appliances, such as toasters, corn poppers, frying pans, sandwich grills, hot plates, and waffle irons are prohibited for fire safety.
+- Electrical appliances, such as coffee makers, microwave, hot pots and fans are permitted.
+Cooking appliances, such as toasters, corn poppers, frying pans, sandwich grills, hot plates, and waffle irons are prohibited because of fire safety.
 The College reserves the right to remove unauthorized or dangerous appliances.

 - Electric heaters can be used, but only with the permission of the Dean of Students.

 - Students may not burn candles in their rooms.

 - No cloth or other flammable materials are permitted to be hung in the doorway in such a manner as to block movement in or out.
 Room decorations and wall hangings, such as sheers, flags, fish-netting and macramé items, etc. are not to be draped or hung from the ceiling at any time.